flycastpartnersinc/FreshservicePS/.github/CONTRIBUTING.md

 # How to contribute

-Contributions to PSFreshservice are highly encouraged and desired.
+Contributions to FreshservicePS are highly encouraged and desired.
 Below are some guidelines that will help make the process as smooth as possible.

 ## Getting Started